Winter is a great time of year to relax indoors, warm and dry to catch up on your garden reading and plan for the upcoming food growing season.

 Some advice you may want to get a second opinion on.

 Reviews of gardening products are usually helpful to read, especially if you are considering purchasing one of those products.
-I hope to add more reviews over time.

 My preferred forum to read and post on is GardenWeb.
 It has changed over the years when Houzz took over the forums and some say it has not changed for the better.

 However I still find it a valuable resource.
 It is a bit overwhelming as there are so many sub-categories, general ones such as Vegetable Gardening to more specific ones such as a particular type of flower or a regional area.

 There are also Facebook groups that function similar to forums.
 They are a bit harder to use as finding topics by category is not that easy.
 You can use the search feature to search within the group.

 With Facebook groups you can usually find ones that are local to your growing area, so advice there will be more applicable to your growing and climate conditions.

 While forums and Facebook groups can have lots of useful info, you might also find them to be great time sinks, where you get carried away and read every post even those you are not directly interested in.

 Some posts can get quite inflammatory with strong opinions and unfortunately personal attacks.
 Well-moderated forums and groups will have less of that.
 Pick and choose the ones you like best.

 And if you’re looking for a Facebook group all about growing healthy, fresh, homegrown food, join the Healthy, Fresh, Homegrown Facebook group today!